Lyros Review: The Shopify App That Fixes the SEO Problem Most Merchants…

 If you want an eCommerce platform that lets you combine your online selling strategy with your offline sales, then Square Online Store, a site-building technology from Square, is worth checking out.

 If you have a Square POS system, you get to build a website for free.
-And since Weebly powers this store builder, that means you get the same customization limitations that come with a Weebly store.
+And since Weebly powers this store builder, you get the same customization limitations as a Weebly store.

 Checkout: Shopify vs Square: Definitive Ecommerce Platform Comparison

-Similar to the Weebly store building solution, Square Online Store offers ease of use when launching your online store.
+Similar to the Weebly store-building solution, Square Online Store offers ease of use for launching your online store.
 And in no time, you can start building your highly professional-looking website.

 And because everything seamlessly integrates with your Square POS system, you also have access to inventory management.
 When anything sells online, it updates your inventory in the backend.

-Additionally, Square utilizes artificial intelligence designs with its store builder, allowing you to enjoy an exceptional experience without incurring significant costs.
+Additionally, Square uses artificial intelligence in its store builder, allowing you to enjoy an exceptional experience without incurring high costs.

 You’ll find it easy to add features and products to your store; plus, with the option to start on a free plan, you’ve nothing to lose.